jaisakash1/NutriFit/README.md

-# Health & Fitness App - Deployment Guide
+# NutriFit - Deployment Guide

-This guide provides instructions for deploying the Health & Fitness full-stack application.
+This guide provides instructions for deploying the ComplanX full-stack application.

 ## Prerequisites